emvaugh2/Azure-Network-Engineer-Study-Notes/README.md

 Now, we have Parenty Policies and Child Policies.
 Basially, Parent policies are the overarching policy that's evaluated first and then the child policies.
 This is inheritance.

+(Most likely in the Azure sandbox, you'll just be using a Classic FW which is not managed via Firewall Manager.
+So you'll have all your rule collection groups but that's it.
+That's all we need anyway).

+******* Why do we associate the route table to our hub Vnet?
+I thought we would only associate it with our spoke Vnet subnets.
+Also, what does "dig" stand for in Bash?
+THey did this for DNS (domain information groper).

 ## 08.07.2025
 **Today's Topic**